Salesforce Reports allow organizations to drive more revenue with data-based decision-making.

 You require some Salesforce permissions and roles to activate the user-sharing dashboard.
 Here are the essential prerequisites for sharing dashboards on Salesforce:

-To bypass these prerequisites within Salesforce, you can simply pull your previously built Salesforce reports into Google Sheets or Excel in just a few clicks with Coefficient and set it on a refresh schedule.
-Because the report will now be updated live within your spreadsheet, you can lean on your native spreadsheet share settings to share your report amongst your team.
+To bypass these prerequisites within Salesforce, you can sync your Salesforce reports into Google Sheets or Excel with Coefficient, set them on a refresh schedule, and lean on your native spreadsheet share settings to share your report amongst your team.

 Sharing your Salesforce dashboard is crucial for effective collaboration and ensuring that key insights are accessible to the right stakeholders.
 Follow this detailed walkthrough to seamlessly share your dashboard with the necessary users within Salesforce.